profweiliu/design-resilient-communities/charrette.md

 The emphasis of this challenge is the translation of resilience goals into actionable spatial ideas, rather than the production of fully resolved design drawings.

 Suggested drawing types may include those listed below.
+Teams are not required to produce all drawing types, but must clearly demonstrate how their design decisions respond to resilience goals.

 ### Scale 1: City & Community Scale